Greg4cr/sbse-sigsoft-standard/README.md

 - That a multi-objective approach is not compared to a single-objective approach by evaluating each objective separately.
 This is not a meaningful comparison because, in a multi-objective problem, the trade-off between the objectives is a major factor in result quality.
 It is more important to consider the Pareto frontiers and quality indicators.

 ## Suggested Readings
-- Guenther Ruhe.
-2020.
-Optimization in Software Engineering - A Pragmatic Approach.
-In Felderer, M. and Travassos, G.H. eds., Contemporary Empirical Methods in Software Engineering, Springer.
-- M. Li, T. Chen and X. Yao.
-2020.
-How to Evaluate Solutions in Pareto-based Search-Based Software Engineering?
-A Critical Review and Methodological Guidance.
-In IEEE Transactions on Software Engineering, doi: 10.1109/TSE.2020.3036108.

 - Amritanshu Agrawal, Tim Menzies, Leandro L. Minku, Markus Wagner, and Zhe Yu.
 2020.
 Better software analytics via DUO: Data mining algorithms using/used-by optimizers."
-Empirical Software Engineering 25, no. 3. pp.2099-2136.
+Empirical Software Engineering 25, no. 3. pp.2099-2136. https://doi.org/10.1007/s10664-020-09808-9
+- Shaukat Ali, Lionel C. Briand, Hadi Hemmati, Rajwinder Kaur Panesar-Walawege.
+2010.
+A Systematic Review of the Application and Empirical Investigation of Search-Based Test Case Generation," in IEEE Transactions on Software Engineering, vol. 36, no. 6, pp. 742-762, https://doi.org/10.1109/TSE.2009.52
 - Andrea Arcuri and Lionel Briand.
 2014.
 A Hitchhiker's guide to statistical tests for assessing randomized algorithms in software engineering.
 Softw.
 Test.
 Verif.
 Reliab.
 24, 3, pp. 219–250.
 DOI:https://doi.org/10.1002/stvr.1486
 - Mark Harman, Phil McMinn, Jerffeson Teixeira Souza, and Shin Yoo.
 2011.
 Search-Based Software Engineering: Techniques, Taxonomy, Tutorial.
 Empirical Software Engineering and Verification.
-Lecture Notes in Computer Science, vol. 7007, pp. 1–59.
+Lecture Notes in Computer Science, vol. 7007, pp. 1–59. https://doi.org/10.1007/978-3-642-25231-0_1
-- Shaukat Ali, Lionel C. Briand, Hadi Hemmati, Rajwinder Kaur Panesar-Walawege.
-2010.
-A Systematic Review of the Application and Empirical Investigation of Search-Based Test Case Generation," in IEEE Transactions on Software Engineering, vol. 36, no. 6, pp. 742-762, doi: 10.1109/TSE.2009.52.
+- M. Li, T. Chen and X. Yao.
+2020.
+How to Evaluate Solutions in Pareto-based Search-Based Software Engineering?
+A Critical Review and Methodological Guidance.
+In IEEE Transactions on Software Engineering, https://doi.org/10.1109/TSE.2020.3036108.
+- Guenther Ruhe.
+2020.
+Optimization in Software Engineering - A Pragmatic Approach.
+In Felderer, M. and Travassos, G.H. eds., Contemporary Empirical Methods in Software Engineering, Springer. https://doi.org/10.1007/978-3-030-32489-6_9

 ## Exemplars

 - Hussein Almulla, Gregory Gay.
 2020.
 Learning How to Search: Generating Exception-Triggering Tests Through Adaptive Fitness Function Selection.
 In Proceedings of 13th IEEE International Conference on Software Testing (ICST’20).
 IEEE, 63-73.
 DOI: https://doi.org/10.1109/ICST46399.2020.00017
+- José Campos, Yan Ge, Nasser Albunian, Gordon Fraser, Marcelo Eler and Andrea Arcuri.
+2018.
+An empirical evaluation of evolutionary algorithms for unit test suite generation.
+Information and Software Technology. vol. 104, pp. 207–235.
+DOI: https://doi.org/10.1016/j.infsof.2018.08.010
+- Jianfeng Chen, Vivek Nair, Rahul Krishna, Tim Menzies.
+“Sampling” as a Baseline Optimizer for Search-Based Software Engineering.
+IEEE Transactions on Software Engineering 2019 45(6), 2019.
+DOI: https://doi.org/10.1109/TSE.2018.2790925
+- Annibale Panichella, Fitsum Meshesha Kifetew and Paolo Tonella.
+2018.
+Automated Test Case Generation as a Many-Objective Optimisation Problem with Dynamic Selection of the Targets.
+IEEE Transactions on Software Engineering. vol. 44, no. 2, pp. 122–158.
+DOI: https://doi.org/10.1109/TSE.2017.2663435
 - Federica Sarro, Alessio Petrozziello, and Mark Harman.
 2016.
 Multi-objective software effort estimation.
 In Proceedings of the 38th International Conference on Software Engineering (ICSE'16).
 Association for Computing Machinery, New York, NY, USA, 619–630.
 DOI: https://doi.org/10.1145/2884781.2884830
 - Federica Sarro, Filomena Ferrucci, Mark Harman, Alessandra Manna and Jen Ren.
 2017.
 Adaptive Multi-Objective Evolutionary Algorithms for Overtime Planning in Software Projects.
 IEEE Transactions on Software Engineering, vol. 43, no. 10, pp. 898-917.
-DOI: https://doi.org/10.1109/TSE.2017.2650914.
+DOI: https://doi.org/10.1109/TSE.2017.2650914
-- José Campos, Yan Ge, Nasser Albunian, Gordon Fraser, Marcelo Eler and Andrea Arcuri.
-2018.
-An empirical evaluation of evolutionary algorithms for unit test suite generation.
-Information and Software Technology. vol. 104, pp. 207–235.
-DOI: https://doi.org/10.1016/j.infsof.2018.08.010.
-- Annibale Panichella, Fitsum Meshesha Kifetew and Paolo Tonella.
-2018.
-Automated Test Case Generation as a Many-Objective Optimisation Problem with Dynamic Selection of the Targets.
-IEEE Transactions on Software Engineering. vol. 44, no. 2, pp. 122–158.
-DOI: https://doi.org/10.1109/TSE.2017.2663435.
-- Jianfeng Chen, Vivek Nair, Rahul Krishna, Tim Menzies.
-“Sampling” as a Baseline Optimizer for Search-Based Software Engineering.
-IEEE Transactions on Software Engineering 2019 45(6), 2019.
-DOI: https://doi.org/10.1109/TSE.2018.2790925

 ## Notes